lbod/delitetutorial/tutorials/beginner.md

 ### A look through what's been generated
 Lets look through what Yeoman created, again this is just a boilerplate setup but here's the important components.

-We've created a new package named `first-delite-package` for new custom elements that we'll create.
+We've created a new package named `first-delite-package` for new widgets that we'll create.

-- `./MyFirstElement.js` - this is our custom element class
+- `./MyFirstElement.js` - this is our widget module
-- `./MyFirstElement/css/MyFirstElement.css` - this is our custom element css
+- `./MyFirstElement/css/MyFirstElement.css` - this is our widget css
-- `./samples/MyFirstElement.html` - this is a sample how to use our new custom element
+- `./samples/MyFirstElement.html` - this is a sample how to use our new widget

-This is the most basic setup for a custom component, you can view the sample generated HTML `./samples/MyFirstElement.html` in a browser to see what's been created.
+This is the most basic setup for a widget/custom component, you can view the sample generated HTML `./samples/MyFirstElement.html` in a browser to see what's been created.
 We'll build upon this example HTML as we progress in the tutorial.